Climara Pro weekly patch

-- Lab tests, including complete physical exams, breast and pelvic exams, periodic mammograms, Pap smears, and blood pressure measurements, may be performed while you use Climara Pro weekly patch.
+- Lab tests, including physical exams and blood pressure, may be performed while you use Climara Pro weekly patch.
+You should have breast and pelvic exams and a Pap test at least once a year.
+You should also have periodic mammograms as determined by your doctor.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Climara Pro weekly patch should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Do not use Climara Pro weekly patch if you are pregnant.
 If you think you may be pregnant, contact your doctor right away.
-It is not known if Climara Pro weekly patch if found in breast milk.
+It is not known if Climara Pro weekly patch if found in breast milk after topical use.
 If you are or will be breast-feeding while you use Climara Pro weekly patch, check with your doctor.
 Discuss any possible risks to your baby.